Skip to Content

 If you have any houseplants, you have probably dealt with fungus gnats.
 Fungus gnats are teeny tiny black flying insects that are attracted to wet potting soil.

-As someone with many years of plant care experience, I can say that my plants are 100% gnat free.
+My plants are 100% gnat free.
 Through trial and error, I have developed a personal toolkit of things I use to keep the gnats at bay.
-And I want to share my knowledge with you!
+And I’m sharing all of the details with you today!
+So let’s dive in with some basics.

 katchy indoor insect trap paper covered in gnats